 Monitoring of Funding and Reporting of Outcomes

 The Assistant Headteacher responsible for Intervention will liaise with the Senior Leadership Team and the School Business Manager when additional needs arise and is responsible for the quality assurance of the interventions and will report back to all parties named and to the Governing Body.
-Our Pupil Premium Strategy Review is available here.
+Click here for our previous Premium Strategy Review.
 This task has been carried out within the requirements published by the Department for Education.